Illinois VA Loan Information

 This is only a partial list of the various people involved in a mortgage.
 To aid the veteran, the federal government places a cap on the amount of each item that can be charged.

-Each kind of mortgage has a set of guidelines that determine who can qualify for the loan.
+Each kind of home loan has a set of guidelines that determine who can qualify for the loan.
 The Veteran’s Administration oversees these guidelines, but it does not lend money directly to the borrowers.
-Instead, it approves banks, credit unions, and mortgage brokers to offer the VA mortgage.
+Instead, it approves banks, credit unions, and mortgage brokers to offer the VA home loan.

-Listed below are descriptions of the basic guidelines for the mortgage.
+Listed below are descriptions of the basic guidelines for the loan.

 Service Requirements